drsjb80/REplican/README.md

 --PauseAfterSave=#  | Pause for # milliseconds after each file saved.
 --Interesting=*RE*gular expression...   | Any number of regular expressions that match patterns inside <...> pairs for consideration by REplican.
 The capturing group(s) contain the URLs to be considered.
 If you specify any, they override all the defaults, which are: `[hH][rR][eE][fF]\s*=\s*[\"']?([^\"'#>]*)` and `[sS][rR][cC]\s*=\s*[\"']?([^\"'#>]*)`

---FilenameRewrite=String --FilenameRewrite=String   | These arguments must
+### Paired arguments
-come in pairs.
-The first is a pattern to match, and the second is a replacement string.
+Several argurments must always come in pairs as both values are used.
+The first is a regular expression to match and the second is a replacement string.
+--FilenameRewrite=String --FilenameRewrite=String
 For example, if you want to remove anything after a '.wmv', you can do:
 ```
 --FilenameRewrite="\\.wmv.*"
 --FilenameRewrite=".wmv"
 ```
-If you want to combine all find from a content distribution network in to one directory:
+If you want to combine all found in a content distribution network into one directory:
 ```
 --FilenameRewrite="[1234].cdn.site.com"
 --FilenameRewrite="cdn.site.com"